Idiopathic hypersomnia: Levothyroxine

-Hypocretin agonists
+Orexin agonists

-Hypocretin-1 has been shown to be strongly wake-promoting in animal models, but it does not cross the blood–brain barrier.
-Suvorexant, a hypocretin receptor antagonist, has been developed to limit the natural effects of hypocretin in patients with insomnia.
-It is therefore possible that a hypocretin agonist may be similarly developed for the treatment of hypersomnia.
+Orexin-A has been shown to be strongly wake-promoting in animal models, but it does not cross the blood–brain barrier.
+Suvorexant, a orexin receptor antagonist, has been developed to limit the natural effects of orexin in patients with insomnia.
+It is therefore possible that a orexin agonist may be similarly developed for the treatment of hypersomnia.

-Acetylcholinesterase inhibitor

-Antidepressants seems to have some therapeutic effects as they enhance synaptic levels of noradrenaline and serotonin and for same reason enhancing the levels of acetylcholine may have some therapeutic effect.
-Donepezil showed improvement in one patient by decreasing ESS score from 20 up to 14.
-Memantine has also shown some positive effect on a patient with narcolepsy.

 Levodopa

-Levodopa is an amino acid and is the precursor to the neurotransmitters dopamine, norepinephrine (noradrenaline), and epinephrine (adrenaline).
-As per a study of six narcoleptic patients it was found that L-dopa improved vigilance and performance as evaluated by the AVS and the FCRTT, while the capacity to fall asleep rapidly remained unchanged as evaluated by the MSLT.
+Levodopa (L-DOPA) is an amino acid and is the precursor to the neurotransmitters dopamine, norepinephrine (noradrenaline), and epinephrine (adrenaline).
+As per a study of six narcoleptic patients it was found that L-DOPA improved vigilance and performance as evaluated by the AVS and the FCRTT, while the capacity to fall asleep rapidly remained unchanged as evaluated by the MSLT.
 It raises the hypothesis that dopamine may play a role in the physiopathology of excessive daytime sleepiness of this condition.

 Carnitine

-Carnitine, has also been shown to improve narcolepsy symptoms (including daytime sleepiness) by increasing fatty-acid oxidation.
+Carnitine has also been shown to improve narcolepsy symptoms (including daytime sleepiness) by increasing fatty-acid oxidation.
 Abnormally low levels of acylcarnitine have been observed in patients with narcolepsy.
 These same low levels have been associated with primary hypersomnia in general in mouse studies.
 "Mice with systemic carnitine deficiency exhibit a higher frequency of fragmented wakefulness and rapid eye movement (REM) sleep, and reduced locomotor activity."
 Administration of acetyl-L-carnitine was shown to improve these symptoms in mice.
 A subsequent human trial found that narcolepsy patients given L-carnitine spent less total time in daytime sleep than patients who were given placebo.